att-comdev/treasuremap/docs/source/deployment.rst

 - data/masters: Designate nodes that will run kubernetes master services.
 You should specify the same list of nodes which will run UCP services (control plane nodes).
+- data/workers: Designate nodes that will not run kubernetes master services and will be used for hosting user workloads (e.g., compute nodes)
 - data/ntp/servers_joined: Upstream NTP servers.
 You may specify corporate NTP servers here if available.
 - data/storage/ceph/cluster_cidr: CIDR(s) for Ceph internal traffic.
 Set this to